veertuinc/ec2-mac-ami-scan-docs/_index.md

 ## Usage (macOS)

+### Prerequisites

+- ~200MBs of space

 [Download the latest macOS package](https://veertu.com/downloads/anka-scan-darwin/)

-The instructions for using the macOS package are identical in many ways to docker.
+The instructions for using the macOS package are identical in many ways to Linux/Docker.
 The major differences are that the default `--storage-dir` for the binary is `/mnt` and likely not where your registry storage is located on macOS.
 You also of course do not include docker commands when executing the binary.

 ```bash
 ❯ ./anka-scan_darwin_universal --storage-dir "/Library/Application Support/Veertu/Anka/registry" registry_template:c0847bc9-5d2d-4dbc-ba6a-240f7ff08032